550+ 5-Star ReviewsWhatsApp

 👉🏻 Read more: Medicine Interview Questions Guide

-NHS Waiting Lists- What are they and who is on them?
+What are NHS waiting lists, and who is on them?

 The NHS Waiting List is a virtual queue of patients waiting for treatment from the NHS.
 NHS waiting lists are specific to the speciality that patients have been referred to.